 Computer science is the study of computers, how they work, and how to program them.
 Computer scientists can be employed by businesses or universities, or they can work for themselves as independent consultants.
 Computer scientists must understand mathematics, statistics, and logic in order to solve complex problems.
 They also have to learn about hardware (the physical computer) and software (the programs that run on a computer).

-What is Computer Information Systems?
+What Is Computer Information Systems?

 CIS is a broad field that covers the use of computers in business and industry.
 It’s a good choice if you want to work in the business world, but it doesn’t require the same level of technical expertise as computer science.